Notifications with file descriptors

 corresponding file descriptor.

-Unlike the timerfd API, signalfd uses a single function to create and modify a signal file descriptor:.
+Unlike the timerfd API, the signalfd API provides a single function to create and change a signal file descriptor:.

 int signalfd(int fd, const sigset_t *mask, int flags);

-return a new file descriptor.
-Passing an existing signal file
+create and return a new file descriptor. - Set

-The signal mask should be built by invoking macros like
+The signal mask is built with macros like sigemptyset()

 with SIG_BLOCK